dasch-swiss/dsp-api/docs/03-apis/api-v1/introduction.md

 ## RESTful API

-Knora API V1 is a RESTful API that allows for reading and adding of resources from and to Knora and changing their values using HTTP requests.
+DSP-API V1 is a RESTful API that allows for reading and adding of resources from and to Knora and changing their values using HTTP requests.
 The actual data is submitted as JSON (request and response format).
 The diverse HTTP methods are applied according to the